diegomanuel/binance-to-google-sheets/README.md

 ## How can I use it in my Google Spreadsheets?

+First of all, open your desired Google Spreadsheet and configure it properly:
+1. Go to `File -> Spreadsheet settings`.
+2. Under the `Calculation` tab set the `Recalculation` combobox to `On change and every minute`.
+3. Hit `Save settings` button and that's it!

 ### If you AREN'T a developer (not available yet, coming soon)

 Simple enough!
 Just install the **Binance to Google Sheets `add-on`** from within your desired spreadsheet using [Google Workspace Marketplace](https://gsuite.google.com/marketplace/search/binance%20to%20google%20sheets) and you are ready to go!